iainhouston/iainhouston.github.io/_posts/2022-05-02-swiftmail_to_symfony_mailer.markdown

 *   the *default* Transport in the GUI is permanently set to `sendmail` but we also have a (non-default) SMTP Transport configuration set to Host 127.0.0.1 and Port 1025 (Mailhog's port).

 So the *Sendmail* configuration gets picked up in the Live system.
-However  it gets  overriden by *SMTP* in the Dev system because we do a config override in our dev's `settings.php` thus:
+However  it gets  overriden by *SMTP* in the Dev system because we do a config override in Dev's `settings.php` thus:

 ```php
 $config['symfony_mailer.settings']['default_transport'] = 'smtp';